Chapter 31. Reproductive System

 ⑸ 4th.
 Ovulation: 14 days after menstruation

-③ 4th - 3rd - The follicle expelled with the oocyte becomes the corpus luteum, secreting luteal hormones.
+③ 4th - 3rd.
+The follicle from which the oocyte has been released becomes the corpus luteum and secretes luteal hormones (primarily progesterone).

-○ Prostaglandins facilitate the transformation of the follicle into the corpus luteum.
+○ Prostaglandins promote the transformation of the follicle into the corpus luteum (luteinization).

 ⑹ 5th.
 Corpus Luteum Development